 Patrick Kluth is a professor at the Research School of Physics at the Australian National University where he leads a group studying swift heavy ion modified materials.

 Patrick obtained his PhD from the Faculty of Physics at the RWTH University Aachen, Germany, in July 2002 with highest honours (summa cum laude) for which he was awarded the “Borchert-Medal”.
 He received a Feodor-Lynen Research Fellowship from the Humboldt Foundation in Germany to work at the ANU in 2003 and was subsequently awarded an Australian Research Council (ARC) Postdoctoral Fellowship, an ARC Australian Research Fellowship and an ARC Future Fellowship.
-He was Head of the Department of Electronic Materials Engineering from 2018-2020 and is currently the Associate Director HDR in the Research School of Physics.
+He was Head of the Department of Electronic Materials Engineering from 2018-2020 and Associate Director HDR in the Research School of Physics from 2020-2023.